 I’ve found that the bottom line, you get what you give.
 It’s so simple and so overlooked.
 Do you want likes?
 Give likes.
 You want someone to read your caption and actually answer your question?
 You have to do the same.
 In the beginning, it feels like you’re doing all the work, all the reaching out, but it really does come back, and oftentimes multiplied.
 If you shout someone out for no reason except to say you love their account, you’ve made a connection, and they are so appreciative.
 This very often results in what you want--more engagement on your account.
 If you comment with ACTUAL words, most people are so appreciative that they return the favor.
 You have to give good energy to receive good energy.

 Can you describe your typical content creation day?

-I LOVE Ava.
+I LOVE the app.
 It’s so engaging and entertaining.
 But more than that, I love having specific, actionable tasks so when I go on Instagram, I will be doing something that will make a positive impact on my account.
-I like having access to Ava at any time of the day, so I can always get in something.
-I get great ideas for IG stories, so I stay active with those.
-And I consistently get notifications for new collabs to check out and apply to.
+I like having access to the Vimma app at any time of the day, so I can always get in something.
+I love having access to new collabs to check out and apply to.